aliabbasi2000/SemEval2025-Task11-Evaluation/README.md

 ##  4. Run the Evaluation

-Once your submission is validated, you can proceed with evaluating your predictions.
-The evaluation script in `check_submission.ipynb` (Jupyter notebook) is designed to provide you with feedback on your submission.
+Once the submission passes the format validation, you can proceed to evaluate its performance.
+This can be done by running the evaluation script provided in the Jupyter notebook `check_submission.ipynb`.

-You can execute the notebook locally or convert it into a Python script.
-If you're using the notebook:
+### Running the Notebook

-- Open the notebook (check_submission.ipynb) in Jupyter.
+- Open the `check_submission.ipynb` file in a Jupyter environment.
-- Make sure the correct paths to your submission and test data are set in the notebook.
+- Make sure to set the correct file paths for your submission and test data.
-- Run all cells to compute your evaluation metrics.
+- Run the cells to compute the evaluation metrics (e.g., accuracy, precision, recall, F1 scores).

 Alternatively, if you're running it as a script, ensure you have the necessary parameters (e.g., paths to your files).